-- Type of comments is all sarcastic, showing support for Mohamed Salah, and threatening Chelsea if Salah didn’t play
+- The type of comments is all sarcastic, showing support for Mohamed Salah, and threatening Chelsea if Salah didn’t play.

-- Chelsea’s fans from all over the world started to notice the Arabic comments and ask the Egyptians to comment in English instead
+- Chelsea’s fans worldwide started to notice the Arabic comments and ask the Egyptians to comment in English instead.

-- Chelsea’s fans got annoyed because of the massive comments and started to ask the Egyptians to stop spamming the page
+- Chelsea’s fans got annoyed by the massive comments and started asking the Egyptians to stop spamming the page.

-- Why don’t Chelsea, Liverpool, Arsenal and Man hire Egyptian Social Media Agencies to manage their Facebook Pages and keep the Egyptian fans positively engaged?
+- Why don’t Chelsea, Liverpool, Arsenal, and Man hire digital agencies from Egypt to manage their social media accounts in the MENA region and keep their growing base in the Arab world positively engaged?

-- Does Chelsea online team have any future plans for their Egyptian fans after Mohamed Salah’s end of contract?
+- Does Chelsea’s digital team have plans for their Egyptian fans after Mohamed Salah’s contract ends?

 - Will other clubs from the English Premier League and European leagues target Egyptian players for branding and expansion in the MENA region?

 Please share your thoughts with us in the comments box below or on Facebook or Twitter @adigitalboom.